pragyamittal0/my-portfolio/README.md

 ---

 ## 💁‍♀️ About Me
-I’m Pragya Mittal, a graduate student from Texas A&M University.
+I’m Pragya Mittal, a graduate student from Texas A&M University(MS in CS may'25).
 I'm passionate about AI and integrating web apps with React and exploring new technologies.
 You can explore my journey, skills, and projects here.

 ---